cunctator/traceshark/README.md

 ### 1.1.2 The Events view

 At the bottom of the screen is the events view.
 The events view will be automatically scrolled when a cursor is moved.
-It is also possible to move the currently active cursor by clickin on a time in the events view.
-Another very important feature is that by double clickin on the info field, a dialog will open that displays the backtrace of that particular event.
+It is also possible to move the currently active cursor by clicking on a time in the events view.
+Another very important feature is that by double clicking on the info field, a dialog will open that displays the backtrace of that particular event.

 # 2. Building traceshark